Abdulqadir Jalaleddin

-Abdulqadir Jalaleddin is a Chinese-Uyghur scholar and poet.
+Abdulqadir Jalaleddin (ئابدۇقادىر جالالىدىن; 阿不都卡德尔·加拉里丁; born 11 March 1964) is a Chinese-Uyghur scholar and poet.
 He specializes in medieval Central Asian poetry and was working as a literature professor at Xinjiang Normal University until his disappearance in 2018.
 He is believed to be imprisoned in a re-education camp in Xinjiang, despite him previously expressing support for the Chinese government.
+By 2022, he was convicted of separatist activity and held at a regular prison.

 Disappearance

-Radio Free Asia's Uyghur-language service contacted police stations in Ürümqi, the city Abdulqadir worked in, but responding officials claimed they had no knowledge of his detainment.
-An anonymous respondent from Abdulqadir's department claimed that he had not been seen since late 2018, before that academic year's winter vacation, and that there were rumours among staff and students that he had been detained for "re-education".
-Scholars at Risk and the World Uyghur Congress has expressed concern about his wellbeing and called for his release.
-He was one of several Uyghur intellectuals who disappeared that year.
+Radio Free Asia's Uyghur-language service were informed of Abdulqadir's disappearance and contacted police stations in Ürümqi, the city Abdulqadir worked in, but responding officials claimed they had no knowledge of his detainment.
+An anonymous respondent from Xinjiang Normal University's Security Department claimed that Abdulqadir had not been seen since winter vacation started, and the anonymous respondent heard that Abdulqadir had been taken for "re-education", though citing the information is not official.

+The anonymous respondent then referred RFA to Feng Wenchang, the head of political affairs for Xinjiang Normal University’s Public Security Office, who checked the "list of arrested university staff" and confirmed that Urumqi State Security Police had arrested Abdulqadir on 29 January 2018.
+Abdulqadir's residence in Ürümqi had been raided by police on 28 January, seizing writings and electronic devices.
+He had initially been released, but rearrested the following day.

 In the same year as his disappearance, Abdulqadir wrote an open letter in support of the Chinese government as part of a wider campaign by the latter to gather support from prominent Uyghurs.
 Rachel Harris of the School of Oriental and African Studies in London, a colleague of Abdulqadir who had known him for over a decade, said of him: "He was a very moderate man who always tried to give a balanced view, so much so that a lot of Uyghur nationalists accused him of selling out to the [Chinese] regime."
+His wife, Jemile Saqi, an associate professor at Xinjiang Normal University, was reportedly also held at a re-education camp.